thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/gateway/rest-json_fn.md

 `{"temp": 12.2, "hum": 56, "status": "ok"}`

-For extracting a specific value, such as the temperature, use:
+To extract a specific value, such as the temperature, use:

 `${data.temp}`